BetaExploration/throw-me/README.md

 # Noble Interview Task

+### Setup

+- `npm install` to install dependencies
+- `npm run dev` to run the server
+- Open `localhost:3000`

 ### Part 1

 Create a page /urls which displays a simple table of all URLs.
 Only display the name and url columns and sort by name.
+Create a pages/api function to fetch them and use `fetch` on the frontend to call it.

 ### Part 2